anshs071/SQL-Data-Analysis-Paintings/README.md

 - Cleaning duplicate records
 - Finding top cities for museums

-All the analyses performed are stored as 'insight.sql' files.
+All the analyses performed are stored as Insights file.
+(Adding more insights consistently)

 ## Importing Data from csv files to postgreSQL Database